Fiction

 Rise of the Devil : Sauron

 Sauron was a Maiar called the ”Dark Lord” or the ”Lord of the Rings”.
-Although Sauron was a good Maiar of Valar Aulë at the beginning, he later passed on the side of Melkor which was called the dark enemy of the World and he became the greatest assistant of Melkor even during the period when Melkor was captivated by Valar in Valinor (Immortal Lands).
-When Valar defeated Melkor and condemned him to remain in the void forever and took over Angband, Sauron disappeared.
+Although Sauron was a good Maiar of Valar Aulë at the beginning, he later sided with Melkor, who was called the dark enemy of the World, and he became the greatest assistant of Melkor even during the period when Melkor was imprisoned by the Valar in Valinor (Immortal Lands).
+When the Valar defeated Melkor and condemned him to remain in the void forever, taking over Angband, Sauron disappeared.

 Sauron was the strongest person after Melkor in the Dark Age.
-In the Third Age, Sauron reappeared as Necromancer (Death Sorcerer), but was hiding his true identity.
-He made friends with blacksmith elves and he made the power rings with them.
-He reached his former power thanks to the power ring that was made for himself.
+In the Third Age, Sauron reappeared as the Necromancer (Death Sorcerer), but was hiding his true identity.
+He made friends with blacksmith elves and created the power rings with them.
+He regained his former power thanks to the power ring that was made for himself.
 This ring could rule all the other power rings.
-As you can see, the Blacksmith Annatar I mentioned at the beginning of the post was Sauron himself indeed.
+As you can see, the Blacksmith Annatar I mentioned at the beginning of the post was indeed Sauron himself.

 With the creation of those power rings, the war with the dark side started again.
 Elves and humans opposed Sauron with an army called the Last Alliance.
-After 7 years of siege, Sauron left the black fort and started to fight.
-Isildur, the eldest son of the Supreme King Elendil cut Sauron’s finger and took the ring.
-Sauron’s power was in the Ring, so the Ring could not disappear unless it was destroyed, neither did the power of Sauron.
+After seven years of siege, Sauron left the black fort and started to fight.
+Isildur, the eldest son of the Supreme King Elendil, cut Sauron’s finger and took the Ring.
+Sauron’s power was in the Ring, so the Ring could not disappear unless it was destroyed, nor could the power of Sauron.
 Although Isildur cut the finger of Sauron and got his Ring, Sauron did not completely disappear because Isildur did not destroy the Ring.
-Sauron escaped and hid in the Dol Guldur in South Mirkwood which was also called the Hill of Dark Sorcery .
-Over there, he disguised as a dark wizard known as the “Necromancer” and ordered Nazgûl to find the Ring.
-The activities of those Nazgûls (a.k.a.
-Nine Dark Riders or Nine Fallen Kings) attracted the attention of Valar and Valar decided to send five Maiar to follow Nazgûl’s activities and prevent them.
+Sauron escaped and hid in Dol Guldur in South Mirkwood, which was also called the Hill of Dark Sorcery.
+Over there, he disguised himself as a dark wizard known as the “Necromancer” and ordered the Nazgûl to find the Ring.
+The activities of those Nazgûl (a.k.a.
+Nine Dark Riders or Nine Fallen Kings) attracted the attention of the Valar, and the Valar decided to send five Maiar to follow the Nazgûl’s activities and prevent them.

 Sméagol changed a lot after he found the ring because of the ring’s dark power.
-He was excluded by his own people and he had to leave his home.
-He gave the name ”precious” to the ring.
+He was excluded by his own people, and he had to leave his home.
+He gave the name “precious” to the ring.
 One day, the ring left him, and he dropped the ring.
-And the ring was found by the Hobbit Bilbo Baggins, who went to Erebor with a group of dwarves and joined their adventures.
+The ring was found by the Hobbit Bilbo Baggins, who went to Erebor with a group of dwarves and joined their adventures.

 The Five Istari

-As a response to the reappearance of Nazgûl activities in different places and possible Sauron threat that had been on the rise after the Morgoth domination ended, Valar sent five representatives to Middle-earth.
-When they were born in Middle-earth, they were greeted by a shipbuilder named Círdan in Gray Ports.
-These representatives were called “Istari” by elves and “Wizards” by humans.
-They were all Maiar, but they could feel all the pleasure, pain and fears just as humans did as long as they were in human form.
+As a response to the reappearance of Nazgûl activities in different places and the possible Sauron threat that had been on the rise after Morgoth’s domination ended, the Valar sent five representatives to Middle-earth.
+When they were born in Middle-earth, they were greeted by a shipbuilder named Círdan in the Gray Havens.
+These representatives were called “Istari” by the Elves and “Wizards” by humans.
+They were all Maiar, but they could feel all the pleasure, pain, and fears just as humans did as long as they were in human form.

-They all had different colors and different responsibilities in Middle Earth.
-Their colors were also changing depending on their strength.
+They all had different colors and different responsibilities in Middle-earth.
+Their colors also changed depending on their strength.

 1. Saruman (Curumo)